 “Nothing really here for me.
 What about you?”
 Cyial asked.

-“Well according to Fuyiki, the symptoms Varhi experienced can be similar, but what doesn’t make sense is the fact that the sensation is lingering like a normal headache.”
-Sairek answered, turning his gaze back to Fuyiki’s book.
+“Well according to Fuyiki, the symptoms Varhi experienced can be similar, but what doesn’t make sense is the fact that the sensation is lingering afterwards.
+Plus according to him, he was knocked out for quite a while and awoke up still with his head hurting” Sairek answered, turning his gaze back to Fuyiki’s book.
 “It doesn’t explicitly say in Fuyiki’s writing, but it seems like that should stop once the invasion itself stops.
 I doubt he’s being targeted even right now.
 Not from this distance from the palace.
 I’m not going to rule it out, but it’s likely the sensations are merely similar and it's just a coincidence.”

 “If it’s not a mind attack, maybe it’s himself.”
 Cyial murmured.